MoritzGoeckel/Terminal.js/README.md

 A terminal like UI for the web.
 [Check it out!](http://moritzgoeckel.com/TerminalJS/)

 # Features / Keys
+It supports all the freatures you would expect from a common terminal.
+This includes a history of commands (Arrow up/down), scrolling (Page up/down), pasting (Ctrl + v) and scrolling down to the bottom (end).
+Here a full list of commands:
 * Page up
 * Page down
 * End